Politics

 Blessed is the nation whose God is the Lord, the people whom he has chosen as his heritage!
 (Psalm 33:12, ESV)

-And so, candidates must meet Scripture’s qualifications — or not be voted for at all.
-The duty is ours; the results are God’s.
+And so, let us base our voting decisions on Scripture.
 God is completely sovereign over all that passes; He “works all things according to the counsel of his will” (Ephesians 1:11b).
 Our job is merely to trust, fear, and obey God:

 The end of the matter; all has been heard.
 Fear God and keep his commandments, for this is the whole duty of man (Ecclesiastes 12:13, ESV).